resilientdb/ResChat/Readme.md

    2. Finish README.md file

 ## Process
-1. Command Line: bazel-bin/service/tools/kv/api_tools/kv_service_tools scripts/deploy/config_out/client.config set {RECEIVER'S PUBLIC KEY} "{MESSAGE TYPE} {TIMESTAMP} {MESSAGE TYPE EXTENSION} {MESSAGE}"
-2. Message Type:
-   1. FRIEND: This means this message is a friend request; MESSAGE TYPE EXTENSION: None; MESSAGE: Sender's public key
-   2. REFRIEND: This means this message is a reply of friend request; MESSAGE TYPE EXTENSION: YES/NO; MESSAGE: Sender's public key(if YES).
-Null (if NO)
-   3. TEXT: This means this message is a pure text message; MESSAGE TYPE EXTENSION: None; MESSAGE: text string
-   4. FILE: This means this message is an file; MESSAGE TYPE EXTENSION: file name; MESSAGE: Binary string of this file.
-3. After two users added each other as friend, they will save other user's public key on their local machine.
-4. All MESSAGE will encrypt by receiver's public key
-5. Each user will keep reading from the chain by: bazel-bin/service/tools/kv/api_tools/kv_service_tools scripts/deploy/config_out/client.config get {RECEIVER'S PUBLIC KEY}
-6. When They successfully get the message, this message will firstly be stored in local machine, then decrypt this message by receiver's private key and corresponding message type.
-7. After successfully receive the message, receiver will: bazel-bin/service/tools/kv/api_tools/kv_service_tools scripts/deploy/config_out/client.config set {RECEIVER'S PUBLIC KEY} null
-8. After sender send the message, sender will keep reading the chain too, as soon as sender got the null value, sender will know this message has already read by receiver
-9. Thread:
-   1. Thread#1: Keep reading the chain to get message that send to this person
-   2. Thread#2: Internal operations such like, store message in local machin, decrypt etc.
-   3. Thread#3: Send message

-## Process New
 - Command Line:
 bazel-bin/service/tools/kv/api_tools/kv_service_tools scripts/deploy/config_out/client.config {set/get} {RECEIVER'S PUBLIC KEY} "{MESSAGE TYPE} {TIMESTAMP} {MESSAGE TYPE EXTENSION} {MESSAGE}"